 Outcome 7 WE HAVE CONFIDENCE IN OUR COUNCIL This outcome focuses on Council as a leader in the region, and the way we operate as an organisation and interact with our community and other stakeholders.
 Our community has told us they want to know Council's finances are sound and sustainable.
 As well as managing our finances and assets responsibly, we need to continue to be ethical and transparent in our communication and decision-making.
 We will provide regular and genuine opportunities for our residents to have a say about decisions that affect them.
 We are particularly focused on improving the customer experience for everyone who interacts with Council, whether in person, online, on the phone or in writing.
 Council is also committed to providing a fair, productive and safe workplace.
 As an organisation Council will base its decisions on the principles of sustainability and social justice, and deliver our services in the context of agreed priorities, legislative requirements and our available resources.
 We also have an important role in building strategic partnerships (including with neighbouring councils) and advocating to other levels of government to ensure our community's needs are met.
-STRATEGIES Strategy 7.1 Be open and fair in our decisions and our dealings with people Strategy 7.2 Manage our money and our assets to be sustainable now and into the future Strategy 7.3 Deliver our services to provide best value for money Strategy 7.4 Give our community the chance to have a say in decisions that affect them Strategy 7.5 Build our organisation as "Penrith City Council the place to be" Strategy 7.6 Work with our alliance partners, Blue Mountains City Council and Hawkesbury City Council, to share skills, knowledge and resources and find ways to deliver services more efficiently STRATEGY 7.1 BE OPEN AND FAIR IN OUR DECISIONS AND OUR DEALINGS WITH PEOPLE Why is it important?
+STRATEGIES Strategy 7.1 Be open and fair in our decisions and our dealings with people Strategy 7.2 Manage our money and our assets to be sustainable now and into the future Strategy 7.3 Deliver our services to provide best value for money Strategy 7.4 Give our community the chance to have a say in decisions that affect them Strategy 7.5 Invest in our people Strategy 7.6 Integrate our planning and actions with other Government authorities and the councils in the Western District STRATEGY 7.1 BE OPEN AND FAIR IN OUR DECISIONS AND OUR DEALINGS WITH PEOPLE Why is it important?